 The White Mountain Apache Housing Authority Healthy Homes Program was established in 2017, designed to assist White Mountain Apache intended to help learn about the potential hazards inside your home - and what to do about these hazards.

 The program allows those who have ownership of their home and must meet the eligibility requirements.
-Homeowners will apply for the opportunity to have their homes remediated with meeting the criteria’s.

 Healthy Homes Objectives:

 - Carry out direct remediations where housing-related hazards may contribute to elderly and children’s injury and illness.

 - Deliver education and outreach activities to protect children from housing-related hazards.
 (The 8 Principles of Healthy Homes.)

 - Build capacity to assure Healthy Home projects are sustained.

 - Healthy home grant is a pilot program to help make our homes safer.
 The program provides homeowners with information on how to prevent health and safety hazards.